 - (1) A term used in the Instrument and defined in the securities statute of a local jurisdiction has the meaning given to it in that statute unless (a) the definition in that statute is restricted to a specific portion of the statute that does not govern continuous disclosure, or (b) the context otherwise requires. - (2) For instance, the term "material change" is defined in local securities legislation of most jurisdictions.
-The CSA consider the meaning given to this term in securities legislation to be substantially similar to the definition set out in the Instrument. - 1.4 Plain Language Principles The CSA believe that plain language will help investors understand an investment fund's disclosure documents so that they can make informed investment decisions.
-You can achieve this by - using short sentences - using definite, everyday language - using the active voice - avoiding unnecessary words - organizing the document into clear, concise sections, paragraphs and sentences - avoiding jargon - using personal pronouns to speak directly to the reader - avoiding reliance on glossaries and defined terms unless it helps to understand the disclosure

-- using technical terms only where necessary and explaining those terms clearly - avoiding boilerplate wording - using concrete terms and examples - using charts and tables where it makes the disclosure easier to understand. - 1.5 Signature and Certificates The directors, trustee or manager of an investment fund are not required to file signed or certified continuous disclosure documents.
+The CSA consider the meaning given to this term in securities legislation to be substantially similar to the definition set out in the Instrument. - (3) The Instrument uses accounting terms that may be defined or referred to in Canadian GAAP applicable to publicly accountable enterprises.
+Some of these terms may be defined differently in securities legislation.
+National Instrument 14- 101 Definitions provides that a term used in the Instrument and defined in the securities statute of a local jurisdiction has the meaning given to it in the statute unless the definition in that statute is restricted to a specific portion of the statute, or the context otherwise requires. - 1.4 Plain Language Principles The CSA believe that plain language will help investors understand an investment fund's disclosure documents so that they can make informed investment decisions.
+You can achieve this by - using short sentences - using definite, everyday language - using the active voice - avoiding unnecessary words - organizing the document into clear, concise sections, paragraphs and sentences - avoiding jargon - using personal pronouns to speak directly to the reader - avoiding reliance on glossaries and defined terms unless it helps to understand the disclosure - using technical terms only where necessary and explaining those terms clearly - avoiding boilerplate wording - using concrete terms and examples - using charts and tables where it makes the disclosure easier to understand. - 1.5 Signature and Certificates The directors, trustee or manager of an investment fund are not required to file signed or certified continuous disclosure documents.
 They are responsible for the information in the investment fund's disclosure documents whether or not a document is signed or certified, and it is an offence under securities legislation to make a false or misleading statement in any required document. - 1.6 Filings on SEDAR All documents required to be filed under the Instrument must be filed in accordance with National Instrument 13-101 System for Electronic Document Analysis and Retrieval (SEDAR). - 1.7 Corporate Law Requirements Some investment funds may be subject to requirements of corporate law that address matters similar to those addressed by the Instrument, and which may impose additional or more onerous requirements.
 For example, applicable corporate law may require investment funds to deliver annual financial statements to securityholders.
 This Instrument cannot provide exemptions from these requirements.